xcp-ng/xcp-ng-org/docs/vms/vms.md

 #### UEFI VM

-For a UEFI VM, changing Windows screen resolution requires installing the XCP-ng Standard VGA Display Driver.
+For a UEFI VM, changing Windows screen resolution requires installing the **XCP-ng Standard VGA Display Driver**.

-This driver is part of the Windows Guest Tools package.
+This driver is part of the [Windows Guest Tools](#xcp-ng-windows-guest-tools) package.

 After installing this driver, screen resolution can be managed directly through the OS.